Barracudas

 The process by which a species becomes more fit for its environment over the course of several generations.
 It is a result of natural selection.

-The act of reproducing.
+The act of sneaking up on prey.

 Carnivore

-An animal that eats primarily meat.
+An animal that primarily eats meat.

 Fish